Rice Formula for processes with jumps and applications: Examples

-Next theorem gives the mean number of continuous and discontinuous crossings through the level $u$ by the process $\X$ on the interval $[0,T]$.
-For the sake of notational simplicity we consider only the up-crossings, but the case of down-crossings is completely analogous. \begin{theorem} Let $\X=\Zc+\Jc$ with $\Zc,\Jc$ independent processes such that $\Zc$ a stationary, centered Gaussian process with $\Gamma(0)=1/2$ and $C^1$ paths and $\Jc$ a Poisson-auto-regressive process, then
+The next theorem gives the mean number of continuous and discontinuous crossings through the level $u$ by the process $\X$ on the interval $[0,T]$.
+Let $\varphi$ denote the standard Gaussian density function.
+Considering $(X,Y)$ a two dimensional centered Gaussian vector with $\Esp{X^2}=\Esp{Y^2}=1$ and $\Esp{XY}=(1+\rho)/2$, introduce

+i.e. the probability that a two dimensional centered Gaussian vector with unit variances and covariance $(1+\rho)/2$ belongs to the set $(-\infty,u)\times(u,\infty)$.